-Intended retail investors:

-This UCITS is intended for all subscribers who are looking to invest in short-term liquid assets which set out to offer comparable yields to yields on the money market and/or preserve the value of their investment.
+Intended retail investors: This UCITS is intended for all subscribers who are looking to invest in short-term liquid assets which set out to offer comparable yields to those on the money market and/or to preserve the value of their investment.
+Potential investors are advised to have an investment horizon of between 6 and 12 months.
+Capital is not guaranteed and investors must be able to bear losses equal to the amount of their investment in the Fund.
+The units of the Fund are not available for subscription by US Persons (see the "Intended subscribers and profile of the typical investor" section in the prospectus).

-The Fund is aimed at investors who are seeking short-term asset growth (6-12 months) and are not willing to take major risks in order to achieve this objective.